Gurenax/hackernews-react-apollo/README.md

 ```

 ## Issues encountered
 - Even if you set the graphql server to start at port 4000, the playground forces itself to start at port 3000.
-This forces you start the react server to a different port (e.g. 3001).
+This leaves you no choice but to start the react server at a different port (e.g. 3001).

 ## Reference
 - https://www.howtographql.com/react-apollo/1-getting-started/